Dudukun/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 15-comedy_only.sql)
+Import the database dump from hbtn_0d_tvshows to your MySQL server: download (same as 100-not_my_genres.sql)

-Write a script that lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.
+Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.